c3g/Template_Convertor/README.md

-## Setting up a pyevn virtual environment
+## Setting up a pyenv virtual environment

 * Install pyenv and pyenv-virtualenv (on OSX use brew).
 * Install the version of Python you want to use: